startnext/coding-challenge/challenge/en_rest.md

 # Startnext Coding Challenge

+Fork this repository in private repository and add @verbunden (Benjamin Brandt) and @frzb (Gunter Miegel) as collaborators.

 > Design a simple REST API which could be used as part of a Crowdfunding platform.
 > Implement this API as a RESTful web service.